DOT Authority#

 DOT Policy for Incomplete Random Selections

 Employers, owner-operators, and their Designated Employer Representative (DER) are responsible for ensuring that all selected drivers report for and complete required random tests immediately after notification in accordance with 49 CFR Part 382.
+Failure to complete required random testing selections is considered non-compliance with DOT regulations.

 • Violation: Non-Compliance with Random Selections